VeriTeknik/massDelete/README.md

 # massDelete

-This application will delete all files inside a directory given from command line as an argument,
+This application will delete all files and directories inside a directory given from command line as an argument, **including recursive deletion of subdirectories**.

-The files are not sorted and deleted as the app seek the file.
+The files and directories are not sorted and deleted as the app seeks them.

-Please use in caution as the app will delete all files without asking for it.
+Please use with caution as the app will delete all files and directories without asking for confirmation.

 This app is especially useful when you want to delete millions of files inside a directory and you get the error from rm: "argument list too long"
-If you suffer from disk empty but you don't have any inodes to use the space, mostly 0 sized millions of files causes this error.
+If you suffer from disk being empty but you don't have any inodes to use the space, mostly 0-sized millions of files causes this error.
 Application tested to be faster than rm, rsync and perl alternatives.

+**Supports both Linux and macOS with full recursive directory deletion.**

 # Usage